michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0061.md

 - adj: out of proportion
 - adj: not proportionate
 ### Family
+- disproportionate: disproportionately+
-disproportionate: disproportionately+;proportionate: disproportionate, proportionately, proportionateness
+- proportionate: disproportionate, proportionately, proportionateness
 ### Examples
 - A disproportionate number of these are people of color.
 - The appeals court ruled the relatively modest fine wasn’t a disproportionate penalty compared with the seriousness of her crime.